sse-labs/sse-labs.github.io/content/news/Ben_Hermann_is_Open_Science_Chair_for_ICSE_22/index.md

 link: "https://sse.cs.tu-dortmund.de/newsdetail/news/ben-hermann-is-open-science-chair-for-icse22-12837/"
 enclosure: ""
 source: "Ben Hermann is Open Science Chair for ICSE'22"
-summary: "As a principle, research should be publicly and freely accessible by anyone, permanently."
+summary: "Research output should be publicly and freely accessible by anyone, permanently."
 featured_image: "/featured.png"
 ---
 ![Ben Hermann is Open Science Chair for ICSE'22](/featured.png)

-Research output should be publicly and freely accessible by anyone, permanently.
-Prof. Hermann is responsible for the proliferation and promotion of open science practices at the International Conference on Software Engineering 2022.

 As a principle, research should be publicly and freely accessible by anyone, permanently.